ovgitdas/turiy-mysql/README.md

 # Turiy MySQL Package

 This package is made on `mysql2` and `next`.
 The functions exported here is treated as server side functions.
-This package is able to create connection with your _MySQL_ database and handle user authentication.
+This package is able to create connection with your _MySQL_ database using cached-connection-pool and handle user authentication and CRUD operations.

 > **Recommended** to use inside `server components` or `use server` files.